Eczema Flare-Up

 Frequently Asked Questions

 No appointment is necessary.
 We welcome walk-ins daily from 8am to 8pm at both our Palm Beach Gardens and Stuart locations.
-Our medical providers are experienced in evaluating and treating eczema flare-ups and can provide same-day prescriptions.
+Our medical providers are experienced in evaluating and treating eczema flare-ups and can start your care right away.

 Signs of infection include increased warmth, swelling, pus or yellow crusting, honey-colored drainage, fever, or rapidly worsening symptoms.
 According to medical guidelines, secondary bacterial infection occurs in up to 90% of severe eczema cases.
-Our providers can assess for infection and prescribe antibiotics if needed.
+Our providers can assess for infection and provide antibiotic therapy if needed.

 Please bring your photo ID, insurance card if applicable, a list of current medications and treatments you've tried, and any products you're currently using on your skin.
 If you have photos of your skin before the flare-up, these can be helpful for comparison.